james-mattison/vps/README.md

 - `remind` - a module to schedule tasks, such as recurring orders or email/SMS reminders
 - `reporting` - a module to provide basic business intelligence based on user-provided data

+## Configuration

+### 1. Bootstrapping the Host

+Bootstrapping the VPS host involves provisioning a virtual private server with the cloud houst of your choice.
+For testing and configuration purposes, this project has used [vultr]("http://vultr.com").

+1. Set up a base Ubuntu 22.04 (or latest LTS) VM
+2. Copy `bin/bootstrap.sh` to this VM
+3. Execute this file.